Happy to be back with you after an extended Christmas and New Year's break.

 Minor amount of ash.

-And he always has C-Span on back there.
+And he always has C-SPAN on back there.

-So that is the the coverage of the news is the Democrats take over and Pelosi this, Pelosi that.
+So that is the coverage of the news is the Democrats take over and Pelosi this, Pelosi that.

-I looked at Snerdle, I said, what's he doing announcing a Democrat agenda?
+I said, what's he doing announcing a Democrat agenda?

-It looked it looked just like he was.
+It looked just like he was.

 I don't know if any of you saw this today.

-Of course, the Washington Post has this story uh that the uh Democrats are reneging on their promise of bipartisanship in the House of Representatives, uh, and they are planning to do this by uh by using House rules to prevent Republicans from offering alternative measures to a number of measures in their first 100 hours.
+And they are planning to do this by using House rules to prevent Republicans from offering alternative measures to a number of measures in their first 100 hours.

-House Democrats plan to assure the speedy passage of bills on a minimum wage hike, stem cell research, and of course they got polling data that shows the American people, well, in great majorities are uh uh very much in in favor of the minimum wage hike.
+Of course, they got polling data that shows the American people, great majorities, are very much in favor of the minimum wage hike.

 Told you this before I left.

-My point about all of this is it was embarrassing.
+But here's my point about my point about all of this is it was embarrassing.

-On television this morning, Republican members of the leadership in the House, one by one, strode to the microphones and the cameras to lament this dirty double cross by the Democrats.
+On television this morning, Republican members of the leadership in the House one by one strode to the microphones and the cameras to lament this dirty double cross by the Democrats.

 Well, I think they ought to be including us.